mgajda/less-arbitrary/towards-better-union.md

 That is because this requirement is valid only for strict type constraint inference, not for a more general type inference as a learning problem.
-As we saw in the example @example:row-constraint, we need non-monotonic inference when dealing with alternative representations.
+As we saw in the example @lst:row-constraint, we need non-monotonic inference when dealing with alternative representations.